SortlandsAvisa

-SortlandsAvisa (The Sortland Gazette) is a local Norwegian newspaper published in the municipality of Sortland in Nordland county.
+SortlandsAvisa (The Sortland Gazette) is a local Norwegian newspaper published in Sortland Municipality in Nordland county.

 SortlandsAvisa is a politically independent newspaper.
 It is published every Thursday, and is edited by Geir Bjørn Nilsen.
 The newspaper was launched on January 10, 2008.
 The founder of SortlandsAvisa and its first editor was Gard Lehne Borch Michalsen, who now heads the media site Medier24.
 The newspaper is printed by HTG Trykk AS in Harstad.